MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container-driver-getting-started.md

 ## The CE App Container Driver Interface

-The CE App Container driver interface provides the capability to support driver initialization, de-initialization, open, close, io control, read and write for your custom driver.
+The CE App Container driver interface provides the capability to support driver initialization, de-initialization, open, close, io control, read and write for your custom CE stream driver.
 A minimal linker definition file for the `CEPAL_MYDEVICE.DLL` file in the architecture diagram above would look like:

 ```cpp
 LIBRARY CEPAL_MyDevice